sagemath/trac_to_gh/Issue 5853.md

 # Issue 5853: Restify and include more documentation on elliptic curves

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5853

 Original creator: wuthrich